Wall Street slips on trade worries, Hong Kong unrest

 Shares of Alibaba Group Holding Ltd (BABA.N) slipped 1.2% as the Chinese e-commerce giant revealed plans to launch a Hong Kong share sale to raise up to $13.4 billion.

-SmileDirectClub Inc SDC.O slumped 19% as the teeth alignment company posted a bigger quarterly loss and pointed toward more losses for the year.
+SmileDirectClub Inc (SDC.O) slumped 19% as the teeth alignment company posted a bigger quarterly loss and pointed toward more losses for the year.

 Tech Data Corp (TECD.O) gained 4% after announcing private equity Apollo Global Management (APO.N) would buy the U.S. company in a deal valued at $5.4 billion.